 You don’t get a second chance to make a first impression

 A great confirmation email will help you and your client get off on the right foot.
-An appointment scheduling app like vcita automatically sends professional confirmation and reminder emails to your clients at the right times, so you don’t have to remember to.
+Scheduling software like vcita automatically sends professional confirmation and reminder emails to your clients at the right times, so you don’t have to remember to.
 With minimal effort, you can make sure your clients are afforded the courtesy of a friendly reminder.
 Great customer relationships are often built on all the little things—and sending a helpful confirmation email is a little thing that can make a big difference.